JamesLeeStakelum/firebirdos/README.md

 West Monroe, Louisiana
 December 5, 2025

-For technical deep-dives, see the white papers in `/docs`
+For technical deep-dives, see the white papers and articles in `/essays`.
-For the philosophical foundation, read the [Firebird Manifesto](https://github.com/JamesLeeStakelum/firebirdos/blob/main/docs/Firebird_Manifesto.pdf)
+For the philosophical foundation, read the Firebird Manifesto.
+It's in the essays.
+You can get a hard copy on Amazon.
 To build it yourself, start with `bootstrapping_specification.txt` and `BOOSTRAPPING_CODING_STANDARDS.md`